uthcode/learntosolveit/pycon2009/presentation.rst

 User-defined base classes can raise NotImplementedError to indicate that a method or behavior needs to be defined by a subclass, simulating an interface.

-== os module ==

-File Descriptors

-The os module includes the standard set of functions for working with low-level file descriptors (integers representing open files owned by the current process).
-This is a lower-level API than is provided by file() objects.
-I am going to skip over describing them here, since it is generally easier to work directly with file() objects.
-Refer to the library documentation for details if you do need to use file descriptors.